 About half way through, we passed a waterfall off to the left side of the road (we were traveling from Walland to Wears Valley).

 We missed the pull-off and there weren’t any more pull-offs for quite a while or we would have turned around.
-So we decided to finish the Foothills Parkway drive and try to stop at the waterfall on the way back.
+So we decided to finish the Missing Link portion of the Foothills Parkway drive and stop at the waterfall on the way back.

 Also, just for future reference…if you are traveling from Walland to Wears Valley, it is around 6.6 miles on your left.
 There is a little pull-off next to it.